EFForg/aws_one_click_staging/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

   There's a couple unit tests with commented out method calls.
 This was how I tested against amazon, simply uncomment a line, drop in a `binding.pry;exit!` and test/ debug what ever methods you think are messing up.
+Also, if you create the file config/aws_actual_fffing_secrets.yml, you can set the config variables that will be used throughout testing...  naturally, ensure such credentials never see the light of github.

 ## Contributing